heber-silva/CKA-Obsidian-Vault/Workloads/Pod.md

 Restarting a container in a Pod should not be confused with restarting a Pod.
 A Pod is not a process, but an environment for running container(s).
 A Pod persists until it is deleted.

-The name of a Pod must be a valid [DNS subdomain](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names) value, but this can produce unexpected results for the Pod hostname.
-For best compatibility, the name should follow the more restrictive rules for a [DNS label](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).
+The name of a Pod must be a valid [](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names) value, but this can produce unexpected results for the Pod hostname.
+For best compatibility, the name should follow the more restrictive rules for a [](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).

 ### Pod OS[](https://kubernetes.io/docs/concepts/workloads/pods/#pod-os)